hms-dbmi/generate-tiff-offsets/README.md

 This command writes the Version 0 Index to the local file system, adjacent to the input TIFF with the file name `<my_file>.offsets.json`.

-> **Note**: ⚠️ Our OME-TIFF web-viewer, [Avivator](http://avivator.gehlenborglab.org) expects
+> **Warning** Our OME-TIFF web-viewer, [Avivator](http://avivator.gehlenborglab.org) expects
 > this naming convension and folder structure in order for the Indexed
 > OME-TIFF to be recognized.

 ## 🌎 Web application

-Our website requires no installation and can be used to generate the Version 0 index directly in the browser.
+The [website](https://hms-dbmi.github.io/generate-tiff-offsets) requires no installation and can be used to generate the Version 0 index directly in the browser.
 See our [video tutorial](https://www.youtube.com/watch?v=cGB2TsSnfbo) for usage instructions.